AdiPadi2703/Image-Inpainting-Using-GANs/README.md

 <img src="Results/sample8.png">
 <img src="Results/sample9.png">

 It can be seen that the model doesn't handle elaborate poses and complete face coverage.
 Further samples of failed results can be found in the Results folder.
-Elaborate facial expressions also seem to be a problem (as can be seen in sample7.png).
+Elaborate facial expressions also seem problematic (as seen in sample7.png).
 These could suggest a bias as mentioned earlier resulting from the imbalance in the dataset.

 ## Possible Improvements

 Due to constraints on compute resources, the model could not be trained for more epochs.
-More training could definitely improve results.
+More training could improve results.
 In addition, a more careful analysis of the dataset could help in reducing bias towards certain images.
 Using different ways of calculating loss could also be done.
-Of course other architectures could definitely be used.
+Of course, other architectures could be used.

 ## References